miratronix/autumn/README.md

 // useful when you want to add multiple copies of the same leaf with different names tree.AddNamedLeaf("AnotherFirst", first)

 // To kill all the leaves in the tree, call Chop().
-This is useful when gracefully shutting down an applications, and
+This is useful when gracefully shutting down an application, and
 // gives each leaf a chance to clean up after itself. tree.Chop()
 ```